xmos/lib_ethernet/lib_ethernet/doc/rst/ethernet.rst

 RGMII supports Ethernet speeds of 10 Mb/s, 100 Mb/s and 1000 Mb/s.

-Programmable delay is used to skew clock and data according to RGMII specification.
+The Ethernet MAC implements ID mode as specified by RGMII.
+TX clock from xCORE to PHY is delayed.
 Default 10/100 and 1000 Mb/s delays are set in rgmii_consts.h to an integer number of system clock ticks (e.g. 1 x 2ns if system clock is 500MHz):

 .. literalinclude:: rgmii_consts.h
    :start-on: RGMII_DELAY
    :end-on: RGMII_DELAY_100M

-The default delay values are for Ethernet PHY without any skew compensation.
-For PHY with skew compensation, you may need to adjust the delay, or remove it by setting it the value to 0.
+Note that some Ethernet PHY operate in "hybrid mode" and apply skew compensation on incoming TX clock.
+You may need to adjust this compensation, disable it, or set the above delay to 0 in the Ethernet MAC.

+The Ethernet MAC will expect RX clock from PHY to xCORE be delayed by 1.2-2ns as specified by RGMII.

 The pins and functions are listed in Table 2.
 When the 10/100/1000 Mb/s Ethernet MAC is instantiated these pins can no longer be used as GPIO pins, and will instead be driven directly from a Double Data Rate RGMII block, which in turn